 You may find yourself dressed like a true Annapolitan after shopping this historic town’s boutiques with a nautical twist that include Sperry Top-Sider and Helly Hansen.
 Don’t miss shopping the art galleries or the gift shops overflowing with Naval Academy gear.

 This street runs alongside the historic downtown square that is one of just a few remaining from Maryland’s provincial period.
-Set aside an afternoon or two to explore its bustling array of unique and locally-owned shops, including a used books and music store located in what was formerly Duke’s Bar— it still has the repurposed rear bar as part of its décor.
+Set aside an afternoon or two to explore its unique, locally-owned shops, including a used books and music store located in what was formerly Duke’s Bar— it still has the repurposed rear bar as part of its décor.

 Get your shopping fix in this convenient open-air shopping center in Charles County where you’ll find a mix of national chains, boutiques and discount stores alongside a variety of restaurants.